 This is one of the most prolific flowering of all kangaroo paws and it does it all year round.
+The smaller habit and bright red flowers make a dramatic statement as a feature plant in the garden, for larger landscaping and for containers in smaller areas.
 Bird attracting and great as cut flowers.
-The small habit and bright red flowers make a dramatic statement as a feature plant in the garden, for larger landscaping and for containers in smaller areas.
 Remove spent flower stems at ground level as well as any blackened leaves.
-Feed with a good native or general purpose fertilizer in the warm months, being sure to water well afterwards to prevent plant damage.
+Feed with a good native or general purpose fertiliser in the warm months, being sure to water well afterwards.

 See my article on Renew Your Kangaroo Paw for maintenance tips>>>

 |Height:||0.5 ~ 0.8 metres|

 |Ph Level:||Acid, Neutral, Alkaline|

 |Soil Type:||Sandy, Sandy loam, Potting mix|